This is the highest number of measles cases in the U.S. since 1994.

 The second issue at play is that measles is still a very common epidemic in other parts of the world.

-So far this year, 170 countries have reported more than 112,000 measles cases to the
+According to data from April, at least 170 countries have reported more than 112,000 measles cases to the

 This global surge has increased the likelihood that unvaccinated travelers will contract the virus abroad and bring it back to the United States